larsks/opf-organizer/README.md

 python -m opf_organizer resources -o resources.json
 ```

-You can use the updated cache with the `--resources` option to the
+You can use the updated cache with the `--resources` option:
-`organize` command:

 ```
-python -m opf_organizer organize --resources resources.json ...
+python -m opf_organizer --resources resources.json organize-tree ...
 ```